-In line with the advancement and development of our people, Investec has a performance development review (PDR) process where all employees are afforded regular performance discussions that inform their individual development and learning requirements.
+In line with the advancement and development of our people, Investec has a performance development review (PDR) process, where all employees are afforded regular performance discussions that inform their individual development and learning requirements.
 In addition to this, we have introduced team performance reviews and people forums that cover topics such as team expectations and strategy, leader feedback as well as upward management.
 Ongoing career discussions as well as post-placement interviews are held as part of the performance development discussion to encourage and facilitate career debates.
-Forums for young talented individuals are also encouraged and afford employees the opportunity to discuss and debate various topics related to their careers.
+Forums for young talented individuals, where individuals have the opportunity to engage with the executive, are held frequently and afford employees the opportunity to discuss and debate various topics related to their careers and to Investec.